jiajungong/jiajungong.github.io/_pages/about.md

 Research Topic
 ======
-I work in the Cybersecurity Lab at HKUST, supervised by Charles Zhang and Tao Wang.
+I worked at the Cybersecurity Lab of HKUST, supervised by Charles Zhang and Tao Wang.
 My research interests lie in network security and privacy.
 I focus on solving the problem of website fingerprinting, one kind of traffic analysis.
 I designed three defenses to protect users against such attacks, leading to two top security conference papers.